NETWAYS/foreman-training/Setup.md

 ## Katello Demo

-To setup the Katello demo follow this guide (it requires vagrant and ansible to be installed):
+To set up the Katello demo follow this guide (it requires vagrant and ansible to be installed):

     # git clone https://github.com/Katello/forklift.git
     # cd forklift
     # vagrant up centos9-stream-katello-4.15

-This will setup your Katello server, login with the provided credentials and add the following content:
+This will set up your Katello server, login with the provided credentials and add the following content:

 * GPG Key "RPM-GPG-KEY-centosofficial" by uploading the key from a CentOS Stream system
 * Product "CentOS" with the key assigned